Wills are one of those things in life that everyone knows they need, yet somehow seem to procrastinate when it comes to getting it done.

 - You control how your property and assets will be distributed.
 Dying without a Will means you’ll have no say over who receives your property.
 State laws will decide.
 In some states, only 1/2 of one’s assets go to the surviving spouse.
 Depending on your situation, the rest would go to your children, parents or close relatives.
 You’ve worked hard to build your estate, be sure you get to decide who it goes to…not the courts!

-- Allows You to alleviate potential arguments and legal challenges for your loved ones.
-The biggest cause of family infighting after a loved one passes always seems to be from unclear Wills, or a complete lack of a Will at all.
+- Allows you to alleviate potential arguments and legal challenges for your loved ones.
+The biggest cause of family infighting after a loved one passes seems to be from unclear Wills, or a complete lack of a Will at all.
+Everyone has different ideas on what they think you might have wanted.
+Having a Will lays it all out, alleviating family guessing and turmoil.

-- Saves Loved ones a lengthy probate process.
-The last thing family and friends want is to have estate matters drawn out for months after someone dies.
+- Saves loved ones a lengthy probate process.
+The last thing family and friends want is to have estate matters drawn out for months (or years) after someone dies.
 Knowing what probate actually involves will help ease fears about the process—one that isn’t always as complex as you might think.
 Read more at: https://www.legalzoom.com/articles/the-top-three-ways-to-avoid-probate?li_source=LI&li_medium=AC_side

 - Minimize estate taxes so more value passes on to your loved ones.
 Let’s face it, none of us enjoy paying taxes.
 So even worse, after your death, your estate may be subject to several kinds of taxes.
 Some states have an inheritance tax and/or an estate tax.
 The federal government imposes an estate tax that applies no matter where you live.
-The estate tax is based on the total value of the property in a deceased person’s estate.
-If your estate is worth less than a certain amount, no estate taxes will be due.
-Also, any portion of your estate that goes to your spouse, either directly or in certain types of trusts, will not be subject to estate tax.
-Read more at: https://smartasset.com/taxes/5-ways-the-rich-can-avoid-the-estate-tax
+(If your estate is worth less than a certain amount, no estate taxes will be due.)
+Getting advice from an estate planning or tax attorney or will help you better understand and plan for your situation.

 - Because tomorrow is not promised.
-Selfless loving family leaders focus on more than just the health and happiness of their family today — they put plans into action that protect their family long into the future.
+Focus on more than just the health and happiness of your family today.
+Put plans into action that protect your family long into the future.

 If you want to protect your family into the future and get started on YOUR Will, click here to read more… https://www.mylifeandwishes.com/end-of-life-planning/wills/